gandradep/hello-react-front-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 HelloWorld Rails with React <a name="about-project"></a>
+# 📖 Hello React Front End <a name="about-project"></a>

-**HelloWorld Rails with React** Is an application where Rails connects to React using Webpack with jsbundling-rails gem
+**Hello React Front End** Is the front end part of this project, that fetch information from the [hello-rails-back](https://github.com/gandradep/hello_rails_back) repository.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-In these apps we implement the devise gem to authenticate the user and you can have your recipes securely saved.
+In these app we user react, redux and redux toolkit to create routes, components and a reducer.

 <details>
   <summary>Client</summary>